Problem

 3. Responsive and Optimised Media

 Avoid serving oversized images to mobile users.
-Use modern formats like WebP and consider the <picture> tag for more granular control over responsive assets.
+Use modern formats like WebP and consider the <picture> tag for granular control over responsive assets.

 <picture>